-NOTE: Use of a forklift to remove/install the fixed counterweight is not recommended.

-Refer to (Figure 5-5) for counterweight removal.

-1. Fully extend and set the outriggers.

-NOTE: Turntable lock pin can only be engaged with boom over front.

-2. Rotate the superstructure so the counterweight is over the front of the carrier to gain additional clearance.

-NOTE: The counterweight weighs approximately 4300 kg (9480 lb).

-- 3. Lower and fully retract the boom - 4.
+- NOTE: Use of a forklift to remove/install the fixed counterweight is not recommended. - NOTE: Refer to (Figure 5-7) for counterweight removal. - 1.
+Fully extend and set the outriggers. - NOTE: Turntable lock pin can only be engaged with boom over front. - Rotate the superstructure so the counterweight is over the front of the carrier to gain additional clearance.
+Engaging the pin type turntable lock will aid alignment. - NOTE: The counterweight weighs approximately 3810 kg (8400 pounds). - 3.
+Lower and fully retract the boom - 4.
 Shut down crane. - 5.
 Attach an adequate lifting device to the counterweight. - 6.
-Ensure the four counterweight leveling capscrews are set for maximum clearance with the turntable. - 7.
-Slowly raise counterweight until pin assembly can be removed by pushing and turning the pin. - 8.
-Remove pin assembly from opposite side.
+Ensure the four counterweight leveling capscrews are set for maximum clearance with the turntable.

-- Lower counterweight until attaching lugs are clear of the turntable. - Back counterweight away from turntable until it is clear of crane. - 11.
+- 7. Slowly raise counterweight until pin assembly can be removed by pushing and turning the pin. - 8.
+Remove pin assembly from opposite side. - 9.
+Lower counterweight until attaching lugs are clear of the turntable. - 10.
+Back counterweight away from turntable until it is clear of crane. - 11.
 Replace pin assembly in turntable counterweight mounting lugs. - 12.
 Move counterweight far enough from crane to allow the turntable/superstructure to clear during repositioning. - 13.
 Rotate superstructure to the normal travel position.